Vipul Shinghal

-Vipul Shinghal, AVSM, SM is a Lieutenant General of the Indian Army who currently serves as the Deputy Chief of Integrated Defence Staff (Doctrine, Organisation and Training) at the HQ IDS.
+Vipul Shinghal AVSM, SM is a Lieutenant General of the Indian Army who currently serves as the Deputy Chief of Integrated Defence Staff (Doctrine, Organisation and Training) at the HQ IDS.
 He earlier commanded the Sudarshan Chakra Corps, a premier Strike Corps of the Indian Army, headquartered in Bhopal.

 Early life and education

-Vipul Shinghal is a second-generation Army officer.
+Shinghal is a second-generation Army officer.
 He studied at The Doon School, Dehradun, and later joined the National Defence Academy in Khadakwasla before being commissioned into the Armoured Corps in December 1988.

 Military career

-Shinghal was commissioned into the Indian Army Armoured Corps in December 1988 and has held a wide range of operational, instructional and staff appointments throughout his career.
+Shinghal was commissioned into the 51 Armoured Regiment in December 1988 and has held a wide range of operational, instructional and staff appointments throughout his career.